The Band's History:

 Since 1998, the band has had the services of several Musical Directors with varying degrees of success and in 2010 saw the return of Mr Ivor Barnett as Musical Director, the band having turned full circle.

 On 12th November 2012, following the resignation of Mr Ivor Barnett, the band welcomed Mr Robin Hackett as Musical Director.
-Newport Band is a contesting band (at present Second Section, with promotion to First Section from January 2020), however we also enjoy performing concerts at a number of venues throughout the year.
+Newport Band is a 1st Section contesting band, however we also enjoy performing concerts at a number of venues throughout the year.

 The band prides itself on being friendly and forward looking, welcoming new players, nurturing youthful talent, and encouraging the promotion of young players from the Training Band into its ranks.
 Most recently, Graham Middleton was promoted from Principal Cornet of the Training Band, to 3rd Cornet of the main band, where he then made his contesting debut at the Welsh Regional Brass Band Championships, 2019.